The programme teaching team are experienced and committed online teachers, active researchers and renowned practitioners in the field.

 James is an ESRC-funded PhD student in the Centre for Research in Digital Education.
 He contributes to the Assessment and Learning in Digital Environments course on the subject of multimodality within assessment, which is the focus of his Doctoral Research.
 He has previously contributed as a tutor on the Introduction to Digital Environments for Learning course and, working with other members of the Digital Education team, has undertaken research into the learning spaces of online students.

-Hamish Macleod is a Senior Lecturer in the Institute for Education, Community and Society, and programme selector for the MSc.
+Hamish Macleod is a Senior Lecturer in the Institute for Education, Community and Society.
 He is course leader on ‘Understanding learning in the online environment’, and ‘Introduction to digital game-based learning’.
 He also co-tutors ‘An introduction to digital environments for learning’, ‘Digital futures for learning’ and ‘Research Methods’.
 His background is in biology and psychology, and particular interests are in the uses of computer-mediated communications and game-informed approaches in teaching and learning.

 Velda McCune is a Senior Lecturer and Deputy Director in the Institute for Academic Development.
 She leads ‘The digital student experience’ course.
 Her work focuses on supporting academics' development as teachers in higher education.
 She is an active researcher with a particular interest in students' and academics' experiences and identities in higher education.
 Velda does most of her teaching online and much prefers that to face-to-face.